-The EY/KS1 (3-7) programme leads to Qualified Teacher Status (QTS).
-It is a 40 week, full-time course, where 25 weeks are spent in schools and early years settings.
-The Early Years programme is practical and school-led, and seeks to develop your understanding of how you can help children learn.
+The Primary (3-7) PGCE programme leads to Qualified Teacher Status (QTS) and a PGCE from Bath Spa University.
+It is a 37 week, full-time course for those who wish to specialise in teaching children aged 3 to 7.
+The Primary (3-7) PGCE programme is practical and school-led, and seeks to develop your understanding of how you can help children learn.

 - Course Length: 1 Year

-- A 40 week course, with the opportunity to learn from outstanding classroom teachers and early years practitioners.
+- A 37 week course, with the opportunity to learn from outstanding classroom teachers and early years practitioners

 - A carefully designed course that blends central training with school-based, hands-on learning

 - 4 days a week in school; 1 day a week training

 - Train to teach pupils aged 3 – 7